HariPriyaJupally/ECommerce-app/README.md

 ```

-Updated model and data for product.
+Updated model and data for product...